skopal-05/Social-Media-Content-Analyzer/README.md

 npm run dev
 ```

-The frontend will be available at:
+The frontend will run at:

 ```text
 http://localhost:5173